How to Treat Infection in Chicken and Poultry with Banixx

 banixx for chickens

-Banixx for CHIXX is a topical antiseptic, anti-fungal, non-toxic First-Aid spray for a myriad of chicken/poultry wound care problems.
+Banixx for CHIXX is a topical antiseptic, anti-fungal, non-toxic First-Aid spray for a myriad of chicken wound care problems.
 These include:

 • Our solution is steroid-free and antibiotic-free.